Government-of-Yukon-IT-Security/assemblyline-service-lacus/README.md

 # Lacus Service

+***DEPRECATED: Development will be moved to the [assemblyline-service-lookyloo](https://github.com/Government-of-Yukon-IT-Security/assemblyline-service-lookyloo) project which supports better artifact transformation than lacus does natively. ***

 This service extracts artifacts and captures from potentially malicious URLs.

 It uses the [Lacus](https://github.com/ail-project/lacus) tool from the [AIL Project](https://www.ail-project.org/).

 ## Overview